-Yummy Low Carb cookies made with sugar free pudding mix!
-The pudding mix makes these low carb pudding cookies sweet, soft and deliciously chewy, and the flavor choices are endless!
+Delicious low carb cookies that are made with sugar free pudding mix in the batter!
+The pudding makes these low carb pudding cookies sweet, soft and deliciously chewy, and the flavor choices are endless!

 Have you ever made cookies, chocolate chip or otherwise, with a package of instant pudding mixed in?
 If you haven’t, then you are really missing out in the cookie department!
 The pudding mix makes the cookies rise, gives them an extra bit of sweetness and they turn out so so soft and chewy.
 It’s the perfect cookie in my opinion.